How the Internet of Things will change the contact centre | Connect

-Conversations with IoT devices are becoming the norm in most homes.
+Conversations with IoT (Internet of Things) devices are becoming the norm in most homes.
 Many of us are coming to rely on them more and more.
 But what does it mean for contact centres?
-In this article, I will look at:

 • What IoT is and how it’s affecting businesses